 Domestic violence and adult protective services agencies must be responsive to the particular needs of older abused spouses and partners.

-- It should be a criminal offense to abuse, neglect, or exploit a vulnerable individual.
-There should be enhanced penalties for such abuse.
+Abuse, neglect, and exploitation of a vulnerable individual should be criminal offenses subject to enhanced penalties.
 Every state or county should have a designated elder abuse prosecutor.

 The subject of an alert must:

-have significant memory loss or be experiencing significant challenges in the ability to make decisions and conduct life affairs; and
+have significant memory loss or be experiencing significant challenges in the ability to make decisions and conduct life affairs, and

 be at risk of physical harm as a result of the disappearance.